bbc/vc2_conformance/docs/source/user_guide/file_format.rst

     }

 The ``picture_number`` field gives the picture number (see section (12.2) of the VC-2 standard) as a string.
-This may not be the same as the number used in the file name.
+This might not be the same as the number used in the file name.

 .. note::